Make them cling – tales of successful customer retention

 - Blend strategies from different markets

-Search for what other businesses can learn from each other, e.g., any delivery service and restaurants, pre-order food on the way to your favourite Italian restaurant (you can only afford short lunch breaks).
+Search for what other businesses can learn from each other, e.g., any delivery service and restaurants, pre-order food on the way to your favorite Italian restaurant (you can only afford short lunch breaks).

 Treat your customers as if the Queen comes for tea.